 - Rehabilitative alimony.
 This type of alimony is made periodically.
 It is intended to terminate or stop after a certain amount of time.
 This is really meant to help you get back on your feet after a divorce.

 Requesting your alimony can be a difficult process.
 In South Carolina the Family Court considers many factors (13 in all) in determining alimony.
 You may think you need more than what your former spouse is willing to provide.
 With help from an alimony attorney in Spartanburg at Holland & Usry, you can get the legal support you need to ensure you receive what is fair and just in your divorce.
-Call us today toll free at 888-230-1841 or 864-582-0416 to get started.
+Call us today toll free at 888-230-1841 to get started.